Welcome to today's edition of the Rush 24-7 podcast.

 She was quite relieved, she told me, that new media restrictions prohibited our reporting on government repression.

-No matter that, no matter that many of them, including children were being tortured, sometimes to death, no matter that government hit squads were killing political opponents, no matter that police were shooting into crowds of black civil does she mention in this story Winnie Mandela's necklacing?
+No matter what Pretoria was detaining tens of thousands of people without real evidence of wrongdoing, no matter that, no matter that many of them, including children, were being tortured, sometimes to death, no matter that government hit squads were killing political opponents, no matter that police were shooting into crowds of blacks.

-I I'm not even going to read the rest.
+I'm not even going to read the rest.

-I'll I'll just wager that she doesn't mention that.
+I'll just wager that she doesn't mention that.

-And they would fill it with gasoline, put it around your neck and light it was called necklacing.
+Winnie Mandela's forces would come grab you, and they'd get a tire and they would fill it with gasoline, put it around your neck, and light it.

-Nelson Mandela's uh ex uh wife, uh, ladies and gentlemen.
+Nelson Mandela's ex-wife, ladies and gentlemen.

 She says, I'm sure there are many well-meaning Americans who agree with their president's explanation that it's all necessary evil.